Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - Strongly binding is in controller when we pass the data with --> return View(data); to View.
 Located in controller action method
 - We can pass any type of data in ViewBag
 - ViewBag use dynamic property (because Razor renders any data type automatically when we use ViewBag, ether it is int or string or anything else)
+- Disadvantage of this method --> we will not get any errors if we misspell the ViewBag property in the View file --> (Example if we put in View file --> @Viewbag.Numm)
 - First we need to create a new property in ViewBag and then assign some data to it:

 ```bash